contiv-experimental/docker/docs/extend/authorization.md

 An authorization plugin approves or denies requests to the Docker daemon based on both the current authentication context and the command context.
 The authentication context contains all user details and the authentication method.
 The command context contains all the relevant request data.
+When a request is approved the authorization plugin optionally returns a set of associated policies for container execution.
+These policies are expected to be enforced by the docker daemon or the supporting drivers.

 Authorization plugins must follow the rules described in [Docker Plugin API](plugin_api.md).
 Each plugin must reside within directories described under the